hughiemak/hughiemak.github.io/projects.md

 content=
 "A summer research internship in which I trained a Transformer for translating text from the written language (Chinese) to the spoken language (Cantonese) in Hong Kong.

 Parallel text resources in Chinese and Cantonese are scarce.
-In addition to collecting data from existing studies, I explored the possibility to increase the amount of training data by mining semantically similar sentences from parallel articles on Chinese and Cantonese Wikipedia."
+In addition to collecting data from existing studies, I explored the possibility to increase the amount of training data by mining semantically similar sentences from parallel articles on Chinese and Cantonese Wikipedia.

+[Paper] (Available on ACM at the end of Jan, 2022)"

 img="../assets/images/projects/nmt3.png" %}